cholu6768/Kellogs-Challenge-2020/README.md

 3. The data was visualized using Tableu.
 4. My final hypothesis was on choosing an area based on a big population, good economy, safety of the area and had a good quantity of possible customers.

-NOTE: There is a presentation attached but it is in spanish since that was the requirement for the contest
+NOTE: There is a presentation attached but it is in spanish since that was the requirement for the contest.
+The visualizations done can still be seen on the last 3 slides of the presentation.